We always talk about how you can grow your long-term wealth through investing. But what about the ways that you can lose money?

 Then there’s also an incredibly murky competitive environment.
 There are currently thousands of companies trying to benefit off this shift in public perception.
 Which of them are going to succeed is anyone’s guess.
 You would have to have incredibly deep knowledge of the industry to know which ones will survive and which will falter through competition, mismanagement—or both.

 On top of all this, these companies still face a number of regulatory and legal hurdles.
 On the medicinal side, drug companies that do experiment with marijuana are under intense scrutiny from the FDA and find getting approval for human trials a serious challenge.
 Meanwhile, despite many recreational marijuana companies acting legally under state law, they are still committing a federal crime by selling marijuana.
-This means they can’t even get bank accounts, as banks won’t touch money they believe has been acquired illegally.
+This means they can’t even get bank accounts because banks won’t touch money they believe has been acquired illegally.

 Unless you are an expert in commodity futures, stay well away from them.
 Pure and simple.